Construction timeline for new ballpark starts early in 2024, closes late in 2025

-The contractual agreement between Richmond and the developer for the Diamond District, finalized Monday night, presents a tentative construction timeline for the ballpark that’s expected to replace The Diamond.
+The contractual agreement between Richmond and the developer for the Diamond District, finalized Monday night, presents a tentative construction timeline for the ballpark that is expected to replace The Diamond.

-RVA Diamond Partners is the developer, and the timeline starts early in 2024 with a completion date late in 2025, and first pitch of the Richmond Flying Squirrels in the new ballpark in April of 2026.
+RVA Diamond Partners is the developer, and the timeline starts early in 2024 with a completion date set for late 2025.
+First pitch for the Richmond Flying Squirrels in the new ballpark would come in April of 2026.

 The design development phase is projected to run between August and December of this year.
 Breaking ground for ballpark construction, which would follow preparation of the site on North Arthur Ashe Boulevard, is scheduled for April of 2024.